 But don’t they get cold?!
 They are shorn with clippers that have something called a snow comb on them.
 This blade leaves about a weeks worth of wool on them.
 This combined with the fact that sheep are endothermic, meaning they heat themselves from within, allows them to adapt quickly to their shorter wool jackets.
 Usually within 24 hours they have adjusted to the change and have no problem, providing they have shelter.

-Below are some pictures from todays events, including some of the other farm animals.
+Below are some pictures from todays events.